API

 Webhooks are part of the Pro plan.

-1. Open Settings in the dashboard.
+1. Open Settings in the dashboard and find the Webhook section.

 What we send